U.S. Supreme Court chief declines to discuss Alito flag uproar, ethics with Senate Dems

 Roberts’ letter said Alito had written to the committee himself on that issue.
 That letter was not immediately available Thursday.

-The post U.S. Supreme Court chief declines to discuss Alito flag uproar, ethics with Senate Dems appeared first on Michigan Advance.
+The post U.S. Supreme Court chief declines to discuss Alito flag uproar, ethics with Senate Dems appeared first on Missouri Independent.